Franck-Dernoncourt/v3.0/_posts/2015-04-22-chartevents.md

 ## ```CHARTEVENTS``` table

 The ```CHARTEVENTS``` table is the largest table in the database and contains all bedside patient records.
-In version 2.6, the ```CHARTEVENTS``` table has about 196 million rows of data; in version 3.0, the row count of the
+In v2.6, the ```CHARTEVENTS``` table has about 196 million rows of data; in v3.0, the row count of the
 ```CHARTEVENTS``` table is 234 million.

 One change we made to the ```CHARTEVENTS``` table in v3.0 is that we renamed